bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 The Warlock is an 偽裝者, that can curse another player (the cursed player doesn't get notified).\
 If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away he is).\
 Performing a kill with the help of a cursed player, will lift the curse and it will result in the Warlock being unable to move for a configurable amount of time.\
-The Warlock can still perform normal kills, but the two buttons share the same cooldown.
+The Warlock can still perform normal kills, but the two buttons share the same cooldown.\

 \
 **NOTE:**
-- The Warlock can always kill his 偽裝者 mates (and even himselfs) using the "cursed kill"
+- The Warlock can always kill his 偽裝者 mates (and even himself) using the "cursed kill"
 - If there is a Warlock in the game, there can't be a Vampire
 - Performing a normal kill, doesn't lift the curse